 Linking Investors’ Crowd Psychology, Credit Financing and Corporate Investment Efficiency

-efficiency of the selected sector companies of Pakistan’s stock exchange with the intervening effect of credit financing.
+selected sector companies of Pakistan’s stock exchange with the intervening effect of credit financing.

 the partial mediating role of credit financing but only in case of underinvestment.
-Investors’ crowd Psychology do have
+Investors’ crowd

-a significant effect on overinvestment but it is not due to the mediating role of credit financing.
+Psychology do have a significant effect on overinvestment but it is not due to the mediating role of credit

-Due to the optimistic investors’ crowd Psychology, the credit supply is increased, but firms would
+financing.
+Due to the optimistic investors’ crowd Psychology, the credit supply is increased, but firms

 functions, this problem is also reduced.